Skip to content

 There are three types of task, data scientists do:

-• With the new Feature Store technologies, data scientists also prepare the features for reusability and governance.
+With the adoption of Feature Store technologies, data scientists also prepare the features for reusability and governance.

 Analytics